ryba3310/Fail2ban_map/README.md

 ```
 docker-compose up -d
 ```
-Setup MongoDB connetion in Grafana and Import dashbaord with with JSON file
+Setup PostgresSQL  connetion in Grafana and Import dashbaord with with JSON file

 # TODO